 So when I talk about “transition stability,” I am talking about a system’s ability to, in this order:

-Recognise that its old equilibrium no longer works,
+Recognize that its old equilibrium is gone,

 Accept the political pain of restructuring,

-Reallocate resources and power,
+Reallocate resources and power (tricky!),

-Maintain legitimacy while doing so,
+Maintain legitimacy while doing so (even trickier!),

-Avoid the catastrophic spirals that occur when systems resist change until it is too late.
+… All while avoiding the catastrophic spirals that occur when systems resist change until it is too late.

 So this is what a “good” transition looks like.
 It’s never going to be painless or simple, but it could be non-destructive.
 (Again, a useful analogy is breaking up with your long-term partner!).